christianflorea/swim-meet-analysis/README.md

-# Python Web Scrapper for Swimming Results
+# Python Web Scraper for Swimming Results

 ## Description
-I developed this web scrapper with the goal to get insights on swim meet point results.
+I developed this web scraper with the goal to get insights on swim meet point results.
 For those not familiar with swimming, championship swim meets generally award points for each event, in decreasing order from 1st to whatever place is determined to be the last point's scoring place.
 All of the online results currently available only show the overall points scored for the whole meet.
 I